joeedh/fairmotion/Readme.md

 <img align="right" src="https://github.com/joeedh/fairmotion/blob/master/examples/example2.png"></img>
 </div>

-It is based on the principle of never, ever (ever!) using polynomials for visual curves.
+Fairmotion is based on the principle of never, ever (ever!) using polynomials for visual curves.
 Instead, it integrates a transendental polynomial spiral, kindof like Raph Levien's Spiro curves: